Dream Center supporting undocumented students opens at Santa Barbara City College - NewsBreak

 SANTA BARBARA, Calif. -

+“I want everyone to come in here and really just network, meet new people and have a beautiful experience here at Santa Barbara City College,” said Marin.

+Estimates find that approximately 75,000 undocumented students are enrolled in California's public and independent colleges and universities.

-It also provides life changing resources including legal, financial, and academic assistance.
+In addition to being a community hub the Dream Center also provides life changing resources including legal, financial and academic assistance.

 For more information about the Dream Center, visit the SBCC website.